reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Substantive Morality.md

 - To enter into a relationship is to accept constraints on your individual goodness in certain contexts in favor of others.
 E.g. romantic partners accept constraining their freedom to pursue other mates.
 This provides them the reason/duty to not cheat, and provides us with a reason to blame them if they do.
 - The importance of morality is regulating the reasons we have to blame others, not necessarily what people have reason to follow.
 So the question is what reasons do we have to blame others who do not belong to a neat relationship.
 What is the "moral relationship" that most people belong to?
 We can determine what relationships people accept by asking what constraints they accept on their behavior.
 This probably varies from each pair of individuals.
 E.g. people might accept more constraints on their behavior to help their countryman than to help other nations.
 - Our moral reasons depend on the constraints that others accept.
 	- For those that accept no constraints (i.e. egoists), we have no moral criticism to their behavior.
 I.e. we cannot blame him.
 THat's because he is not a moral agent; he's more like an alien, intelligent animal or enemy in war.
 But we do have very good reason to coerce and manipulate them into whatever we want, and they have no moral objection to our behavior.
 By their own lights, our actions would be morally permissible.
 Thus, our behavior can be justified to them.
+Because our behavior can be justified to *them*, they are justified *full stop*.
 	- For those that accept minimum constraints (e.g. parties of different countries, who accept non-aggression and sovereignty), we only have moral criticism when they e.g. initiate aggression (more realistically, they probably also accept suffering minor constraints to get other nations out of dire situations).
 If they fail to suffer more constraints to help us, we have no moral objection.
 Of course, we might coerce them if we had power, but this would not be morally justified.
 This could not be justified to them.
 	- For those that accept more robust constraints (e.g. friends, family, etc.) we can criticize their behavior insofar as they fail to constrain their behavior appropriately.
 - General strategy for determining how we are morally permitted to act towards person X: